alipasaturhan/ARP-Spoofing-Python/README.md

 $ pip3 install scapy
 ```
 ## Usage
 Paste this command and run.
-You can select "help" module for script descripton.
+You can select "help" module for script description.
 ```bash
 $ sudo python3 run.py
 ```